-On May 1, 2017 in connection with an acquisition Varex entered into a new secured revolving credit facility (the "Revolving Credit Facility") in an aggregate principal amount of up to \$200 million with a five-year term, and a secured term facility (the "Term Facility" and together with the Revolving Credit Facility, the "Credit Agreement") in an aggregate principal amount of \$400 million, which is subsequently amended.
+On May 1, 2017 in connection with an acquisition Varex entered into a new secured revolving credit facility (the "Revolving Credit Facility") in an aggregate principal amount of up to \$200 million with a term of five years, and a secured term facility (the "Term Facility" and together with the Revolving Credit Facility, the "Credit Agreement") in an aggregate principal amount of \$400 million, which is subsequently amended.
 The Term Facility will be repaid over five years, with 5.0% payable in quarterly installments during each of the first two years of the term thereof, 7.5% payable in quarterly installments during the third and fourth years of the term thereof, and 10% payable in quarterly installments in the fifth year of the term thereof, with the remaining amount due at maturity.
 Varex used the net proceeds from the Term Facility, and the net proceeds from approximately \$97 million drawn on the Revolving Credit Facility, to pay the purchase price for the acquisition of the medical imaging business of PerkinElmer, Inc., plus related credit facility fees, and to repay all Varex's obligations under the previous credit agreement.
 Both the Term Facility and Revolving Credit Facility expire on May 1, 2022.

 The Credit Agreement contains various customary restrictive covenants that limits, among other things, the incurrence of indebtedness by Varex and its subsidiaries, the grant or incurrence of liens by Varex and its subsidiaries, the entry into sale and leaseback transactions by Varex and its subsidiaries, and the entry into certain fundamental change transactions by Varex and its subsidiaries.
 It also contains customary events of default and certain financial covenants, including the requirement to maintain certain financial ratios.
 The Credit Agreement is secured by the stock and assets of Varex's material subsidiaries.
 The Credit Agreement has several borrowing and interest rate options including the following indices: (a) LIBOR rate, or (b) the base rate (equal to the greater of the prime rate, the federal funds rate plus 0.50% or the LIBOR rate for a one-month period plus 1.00%); provided that if the base rate shall be less than zero.
 Loans under the Credit Agreement bear interest at a rate per annum using the applicable indices plus a varying interest rate margin of between 1.75% and 2.75% (for LIBOR rate loans) and 0.75%-1.75% (for base rate loans).
 The Credit Agreement also provides for fees applicable to amounts available to be drawn under outstanding letters of credit of 0.125%, and a fee on unused commitments which ranges from 0.25% to 0.40%.
+At June 28, 2019, the Company was in compliance with all of its debt covenants under the Credit Agreement.

-(In millions) March 29, 2019 September 28, 2018 \$ Change Current portion of Term Facility \$ 29.4 \$ 25.0 \$ 4.4 Revolving Credit Facility 28.0 (28.0) Long-Term portion of Term Facility 323.6 345.0 (21.4) Total debt outstanding, gross 353.0 398.0 (45.0) Debt issuance costs (6.9) (8.2) 1.3 Total debt outstanding, net \$ 346.1 \$ 389.8 \$ (43.7)
+n millions) June 28, 2019 e 28, 2019 September 28, 2018 \$ Change Current portion of Term Facility \$ 29.4 \$ 25.0 \$ 4.4 Current portion of other long-term debt 0.8 0.8 Revolving Credit Facility 66.0 28.0 38.0 Long-term portion of Term Facility 316.1 345.0 (28.9) Long-term portion of other debt 3.7 3.7 Total debt outstanding, gross 416.0 398.0 18.0 Debt issuance costs (6.4) (8.2) 1.8 Total debt outstanding, net \$ 409.6 \$ 389.8 \$ 19.8